Alex (footballer, born 1999)

-Alex de Oliveira Nascimento (born 10 May 1999), simply known as Alex ([ɐˈlɛks]), is a Brazilian footballer who plays as a central defender for Santos.
+Alex de Oliveira Nascimento (born 10 May 1999), simply known as Alex ([ɐˈlɛks]), is a Brazilian footballer who plays as a central defender for Athletic-MG, on loan from Santos.

-Club career
+Career

 Fluminense

 Born in Ribeirão Preto, São Paulo, Alex joined Fluminense's youth setup in June 2016, from São Paulo.
 On 17 January 2018, he appeared as an unused substitute in a 3–1 Campeonato Carioca away loss against Boavista.

 Alex made his first team – and Série A – on 27 October 2018, replacing injured Frazan in a 3–0 loss at Santos.

 Santos

 Alex joined Santos on 7 May 2019, initially assigned to the under-20 squad.
 Fluminense also retained 30% of the player's federative rights.
 On 30 July, after nearly three months at the club, he renewed his contract until December 2023.

 On 22 January 2020, as both first team regulars Lucas Veríssimo and Felipe Aguilar were injured, Alex was included in Jesualdo Ferreira's 28-man squad for the 2020 Campeonato Paulista.
 On 1 July, he further extended his contract until 2024, and made his debut for the club on 16 August, replacing injured Veríssimo in a 3–1 home win against Athletico Paranaense.

 Alex made his Copa Libertadores debut on 24 September 2020, again replacing Veríssimo in a 2–1 away defeat of Delfín SC.
 On 10 November, it was announced that he and a further six first team players tested positive for COVID-19.